Recommended first courses in major/minor(s)

 Notes

-Students with excellent preparation should contact the department chair.
+Students with excellent preparation should contact the Physics department.

-We strongly encourage potential physics majors and engineers to complete both PHYS 131 and 132 by the end of their first year, because the first courses (PHYS 131, 132, 301) must be taken in sequence, and are prerequisites for all advanced courses.
-Also, PHYS 301 is usually only offered in the fall.
+We strongly encourage potential physics majors and engineers to complete both PHYS 131 and PHYS 132 by the end of their first year, because the first courses - PHYS 131, PHYS 132, PHYS 301 - must be taken in sequence, and are prerequisites for all advanced courses.
+PHYS 301 is usually only offered in the fall.

 • Political Science